hubisan/emacs-template-package/docs/contributing.md

 Remember to:

 - Include only one feature in a pull request.
-- Open an issue and mention your planned pull request.
+- Open an issue and mention/reference your planned pull request.
 - The tests must pass (see [Testing](#testing)).
 - Update [README.org](https://github.com/hubisan/emacs-template-package/blob/master/README.org) if needed.
-- Update the documentation if needed (see (Documentation)[#documentation])
+- Update the documentation if needed (see [Documentation](#documentation))
 - Update [CHANGELOG.org](https://github.com/hubisan/emacs-template-package/blob/master/CHANGELOG.org).

 ### Testing